nicolodiamante/chatty/README.md

 - Support for continuous chatting is now available, allowing users to engage in uninterrupted conversations.
 - Conversations can now be initiated or exited at any user's convenience.
 To initiate a new chat, the phrase "New chat" or its respective phrase in a supported language should be used.
 It is important to understand that the previous conversation's information will not be retrievable.
 To exit SiriGPT, the command "Goodbye" or another equivalent phrase in a supported language should be used, for a more natural interaction.
 - SiriGPT now integrates with DALL·E to enable image generation.
 Simply include the term "image" or its equivalent in supported languages in the chat prompt to generate an image.
 - A multi-language start prompt has been introduced, adapting automatically to the language set in the user's device.
-Available languages include English, Deutsch, Español, Français, Italiano, 日本, 한국인, Português, Русский, عربي, 中国人, enabling users to receive prompts in a language they can comfortably understand.
+Available languages include English,عربي, Deutsch, Español, Français, Italiano, 日本, 한국인, Português, Русский, 中国人, enabling users to receive prompts in a language they can comfortably understand.
 - Storage location of API keys can now be customised as per individual preferences or requirements.
 - System prompts can be adjusted to suit personal preferences, providing a user-tailored experience.
 This is applicable to various situations and contexts, such as general AI, accountant, AI-assisted doctor, career counsellor, editor, essay writer, interviewer, mental health advisor, motivational coach, personal trainer, and social media manager.